What is a Public Space Protection Order?

-The test is designed to be broad and focus on the impact anti-social behaviour is having on victims and communities.
-A PSPO can be made by the council if they are satisfied on reasonable grounds that the activities carried out, or likely to be carried out, in a public space:
+A PSPO can be made by the Council if they are sure that the activities carried out, or likely to be carried out, in a public space:

 - Have had, or are likely to have, a detrimental effect on the quality of life of those in the locality;

 - Is, or is likely to be, persistent or continuing in nature;

 - Is, or is likely to be, unreasonable; and

 East Staffordshire Borough Council currently have two PSPOs in place, one for the control of dogs and one for the consumption of alcohol.